killianmuldoon/doca-platform/docs/guides/usecases/hbn_only/README.md

 ## Interface on which the DPUCluster load balancer will listen.
 Should be the management interface of the control plane node.
 export DPUCLUSTER_INTERFACE=

-# IP address to the NFS server used as storage for the BFB.
+## IP address to the NFS server used as storage for the BFB.
 export NFS_SERVER_IP=

-# The repository URL for the NVIDIA Helm chart registry.
-This should be set to the repository where the NVIDIA Helm charts are hosted.
+## The repository URL for the NVIDIA Helm chart registry.
-# Usually this is the NVIDIA Helm NGC registry.
+## Usually this is the NVIDIA Helm NGC registry.
 For development purposes, this can be set to a different repository.
 export NGC_HELM_REGISTRY_REPO_URL=https://helm.ngc.nvidia.com/nvidia/doca

+## The repository URL for the HBN container image.
+## Usually this is the NVIDIA NGC registry.
+For development purposes, this can be set to a different repository.
+export HBN_NGC_IMAGE_URL=nvcr.io/nvidia/doca/doca_hbn

-# API key for accessing containers and helm charts from the NGC private repository.
+## API key for accessing containers and helm charts from the NGC private repository.
-# Note: This isn't technically required when using public images but is included here to demonstrate the secret flow in DPF when using images from a private registry.
+## Note: This isn't technically required when using public images but is included here to demonstrate the secret flow in DPF when using images from a private registry.
 export NGC_API_KEY=

 ## DPF_VERSION is the version of the DPF components which will be deployed in this guide.